Is it possible to bypass Apple in app purchase and save 30% on your digital publishing subscriptions?

-There are some restrictions, however, and the rules could have changed again by the time I publish this, but understandably you cannot just have a big button in your app that says ‘click here to subscribe’ which takes you to an external subscription page.
+There are some restrictions, however, and the rules change often.
+Understandably you cannot just have a big button in your app that says ‘click here to subscribe’ which takes you to an external subscription page.
 You can, though, mention within your app that external subscription is available, as long as you offer in-app purchase as well.
 You will get a percentage of people going outside the app to subscribe if the benefits are worthwhile (such as access online as well as app, print subscriptions, free gifts etc).

 So there are ways to avoid paying any commission or at least reducing the amount you pay, by offering free content and by offering an external method of subscribing outside of your app.

 If your app doesn’t offer a login option, or you are interested in digital publishing, you can read more at our blog, http://www.realviewdigital.com/blog

 If you would like to see your publication online and bypass Apple, click the banner blow to get a free trial of our publishing platform.

 Have you had experience in bypassing Apple’s commission or have a success story about selling through the app stores?
 Tell us your experiences.